Bloomsbury and Nechells railway station

-Bloomsbury and Nechells railway station served the district of Nechells, Birmingham, England, from 1856 to 1869 by the Grand Junction Railway.
+Bloomsbury and Nechells railway station served the district of Nechells, Birmingham, England, from 1856 to 1869 by the London and North Western Railway on their Grand Junction line.

 History

 The station was opened on 1 August 1856 by the London and North Western Railway.
 It was also known as Bloomsbury and Nechels in Bradshaw and Bloomsbury in the LNWR timetable.
 It closed on 1 March 1869 when Duddeston was rebuilt.